MicrosoftDocs/azure-reference-other/studio-module-reference/data-format-conversions.md

 ---
-title: "Data Format Conversions | Microsoft Docs"
+title: "ML Studio (classic): Data Format Conversions | Microsoft Docs"
 description: "Learn about the modules you can use for data format conversion in Azure Machine Learning."
 titleSuffix: ML Studio (classic) - Azure
 description: Learn about the  modules for converting data among various file formats used in machine learning.